TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 />

 # Point in Time Restore
-Most users are able to resolve their Enable Point in Time Restore queries using the steps below.
+Most users are able to resolve their queries related to point-in-time restore using the steps below.

 ## **Recommended Steps**